cristianofranco76/getting-and-Cleaning-Data/README.md

      a.
 Read the test data set as well as the subject and labels.
         Note: mutate function (dlyr packaged) is used to insert the activity labels names (instead of numbers) when reading the lable file.

      b.
-Bind labels, data & a new variable called data_type = "test" to mark the measurements of this type of subjects.
+Bind labels, data & a <b>new variable called data_type = "test" to mark the measurements of this type of subjects.</b>
      Note: I used the binding functions here available at dplyr package - bind_cols() and mutate from "dplyr" package to insert the new variable.

-  7. Merges the training and test sets creating one unique dataset file
+  7. <b>Merges the training and test sets</b> creating one unique dataset file
      Note: I used the binding functions here available at dplyr package - bind_rows()

-  8. Extracts only the measurements on the mean ("mean()" variables) and standard deviation ("std()" variables) for each measurement from the Merged data set.
+  8. <b>Extracts only the measurements on the mean ("mean()" variables) and standard deviation ("std()" variables)</b> for each measurement from the Merged data set.
      Note: I used the select() function from "dplyr" with contains() to create a data set wiht the desired variables

-  9. Arrange the data set according to the subjet ascending order.
+  9. <b>Arrange the data set according to the subjet</b> ascending order.
      Note: this is actually not required in the project but I think it makes the data set more tidy once I put the 30 subjects as the first columm.

   10. Write the new tidy data set to a text file: "tidy_data.txt" at the current working directory.